 Jackie Nickerson makes photographs that examine identity and the physical and psychological condition of working within a specific environment.
 Her photographs challenge conventional notions of making portraits and landscapes and offer a more engaged view of her subjects.
 In each body of work like Farm, Faith, and Ten Miles Round, Nickerson has created a graceful meditation on helping the viewer understand what it is to belong.

-Nickerson was born in Boston, Massachusetts in 1960 and divides her time between Ireland and South Africa.
+Nickerson is an American born British artist who lives and works between London and rural Ireland.
 Her work has been exhibited at the Museum of Modern Art, Salzburg; Palais des Beaux-Arts, Brussels; Mudam Musee d’Art Moderne, Luxembourg; Irish Museum of Modern Art, Dublin; Nerman Museum of Contemporary Art, Kansas; Santa Barbara Museum of Art; Sunderland Museum; Harn Museum, Gainesville; Vatican Museums, Rome; Benaki Museum, Athens.

 Nickerson’s first body of work, Farm, was made over a three-year period in rural locations all over southern Africa.
 It concentrates on how individual identity is made through improvisation.
 Nickerson’s latest body of work, Terrain, takes a broader view, focusing on labor and the synergy between cultivation, workers and the environment.
 In an interview for Cult magazine in July 2013, Nickerson said: “Terrain is about us in the landscape, how we change the world we inhabit at every moment of our being human, and how, for better and for worse, the world that we make, in turn, changes who we are."